Blow Molding

 Disadvantages of Single-Stage Injection

-Despite these benefits, the single-stage method imposes stricter limitations on design flexibility, making it less suitable for highly customized products.
+Despite these benefits, the single-stage method imposes stricter limitations on design flexibility, making it less suitable for highly customized products in some cases.

 What to Consider When Choosing the Right Manufacturer